 We are a development stage company.
 We have incurred significant net losses since our inception.
-At June 30, 2005, our accumulated deficit was approximately \$106.8 million, including \$34.5 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
-We expect to incur substantial net losses for the next several years as we continue to develop our existing programs, expand our research and development programs and acquire or in-license products, technologies or businesses that are complementary to our own.
+At September 30, 2005, our accumulated deficit was approximately \$113.3 million, including \$34.7 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
+We expect to incur substantial net losses for the next several years as we continue to develop our existing programs, over the long-term, expand our research and development programs and acquire or in-license products, technologies or businesses that are complementary to our own.